-Viewed from a broad transactional perspective, schooling outcomes are seen as reciprocally determined, and the fundamental concern is person-environment match or fit.
-Many facets of family, school, and neighborhood life, including peer subcultural considerations, are all recognized as of major relevance in shaping any student's development, learning, engagement, disengagement, and performance at school (Adelman & Taylor, 2006, 2010; Center for Mental Health in Schools, 2010a).
-And of particular concern are variables such as poverty and cultural identity and native language.
+Viewed from a broad transactional perspective, schooling outcomes are seen as reciprocally determined, and the fundamental concern is person-environment match, or fit.
+Many facets of family, school, and neighborhood life, including peer subcultural considerations, are all recognized as of major relevance in shaping any student's development, learning, engagement, disengagement, and performance at school.11 And of particular concern are variables such as poverty and cultural identity and native language.
 A few examples from the research literature relating these particular variables to schooling are highlighted below.

 Poverty.
 The many correlates of economic disadvantage play a major role in determining the quality of the person-environment match for formal teaching and learning and underscore the need for compensatory interventions to enable equity of opportunity for Native Americans.
-As the Institute for Higher Education Policy (2007) emphasizes: "Poverty is not just an economic phenomenon; it is a cyclical condition that affects multiple generations and is often accompanied by a range of social problems which greatly affect a person's ability and desire to pursue education." (p.
-16)
+As the Institute for Higher Education Policy emphasizes: "Poverty is not just an economic phenomenon; it is a cyclical condition that affects multiple generations and is often accompanied by a range of social problems which greatly affect a person's ability and desire to pursue education."

-In 2006, 27% of American Indian/Alaska Natives lived in poverty compared to 13% of the general population; 36% of families on reservations lived in poverty (DeVoe, Darling-Churchill & Snyder, 2008).
-Eighth grade students who attend high-poverty schools lag behind low-poverty students by 34 points in reading and 38 points in math (National Center for Education Statistics, 2010).
-And a larger percentage of American Indian/Alaska Native 8th grade students (66%) reported more absences from school than any other racial/ethnic group (DeVoe, Darling-Churchill & Snyder, 2008).
-With respect to postsecondary education, only about 28% of students from high poverty schools attend four year institutions after graduation, compared with 52% of high school graduates from low poverty schools.
+In 2006, 27 percent of American Indian/Alaska Natives lived in poverty compared to 13 percent of the general population; 36 percent of families on reservations lived in poverty.13 Eighth-grade students who attend high-poverty schools lag behind low-poverty students by 34 points in reading and 38 points in math.14 And a larger percentage of American Indian/Alaska Native eighth-grade students (66 percent) reported more absences from school than any other racial/ethnic group.15 With respect to postsecondary education, only about 28 percent of students from high poverty schools attend four-year institutions after graduation, compared with 52 percent of high school graduates from low poverty schools.